 - a.
-All members who meet the qualifications of Article 3.1 of the AUSU Bylaws Constitution and meet the qualifications of the position shall be eligible to run. - b.
+All members who meet the qualifications of Article 3.1 of the AUSU Bylaws and meet the qualifications of the position shall be eligible to run. - b.
 Any Board Member who was removed from office shall be ineligible to run for election for one (1) term of office. - c.
 Meet the requirements of Bylaw 3.4. - d.
 Meet the unique qualifications for each position within bylaw 6. - e.
-Address whether candidates can run for the same position for multiple terms and if they can move on to run for a different position and whether there is a cap on the number of years as a board member or executive no more than 2 terms - f.
+Candidates who are also currently members of the Board (Executive or Representative) can run for the same position or another position for no more than 2 terms. - f.
 Any student employed by AUSU is eligible to be a candidate, however, they shall be deemed ineligible unless they take a paid leave of absence from their duties starting on the day the campaign period begins, until the end of the voting period. - g.
 Any current volunteer Member of the AUSU Board is eligible to be a candidate, however, they shall be deemed ineligible unless they take a leave of absence from their duties starting on the day the campaign period begins, until the end of the voting period. - h.
 A Candidate will be declared ineligible if they fail to: - i.
 Submit a valid nomination package by the close of the Nomination Period; or - ii.
 Attend the All-Candidates' Meeting. - i.
 Representative candidates do not have additional qualification criteria to meet. - j.
 Executive candidates are required to meet the following additional qualifications: - i.
 Be a full or part time student at Algoma University who has completed at least 2 semesters - ii.
-Possess 2 semesters of significant work or volunteer experience with Algoma University or AUSU a.
-Candidates for the Director or representative positions shall be nominated pursuant to a nomination form: Appendix A signed by at least twenty-five (250) members and submitted to the CRO.
+Possess 2 semesters of significant work or volunteer experience with Algoma University or AUSU.